 Some people have a milk allergy, which might stem from a sharp sensitivity to casein, and others might be oversensitive to lactose.
 For those with a casein allergy, the response might include puffiness of lips, mouth, tongue, face or throat, rash, or congestion.

-Lactose intolerance individuals have a rough time processing lactose; though, the symptoms are much less hazardous than a casein allergy.
+Lactose intolerant individuals have a rough time processing lactose; though, the symptoms are much less hazardous than a casein allergy.
 Symptoms of lactose intolerance might include swelling, gas, sickness, heaving, gurgling and spasms.
 Most people who have sensitivities to either casein or lactose don’t have an issue with ghee, as these elements have been removed through skimming and draining.

 This is one of the chief reasons I encourage eating grass-fed beef and dairy.
 Though research is still plunging into the benefits of CLA, early studies specify that it might help to decrease tumors, lower cholesterol and high blood pressure, decrease irritation, and lower body fat.